Aider-AI/aider/docs/ctags.md

 ```

 The repo map is built using the `name`, `path`, `scope`, `kind` and
 `signature` data from `ctags`.
+Rather then sending that chatty json data to GPT, `aider`
-The map is formatted as a sorted,
+formats the map as a sorted,
-hierarchical tree to efficiently convey the data to GPT-4 using a
+hierarchical tree.
+This efficiently conveys the map data to GPT-4 using a
 minimal number of tokens.

 ## Example chat transcript